leancodepl/flutter_corelibrary/packages/enhanced_gradients/README.md

 # enhanced_gradients

-This package adds an easy way to enhance your Flutter gradients by interpolating colors in the HCT color system provided by the [material_color_utilities package](https://pub.dev/packages/material_color_utilities).
+This package adds an easy way to enhance your Flutter gradients and color transitions by interpolating colors in the HCT color system provided by the [material_color_utilities package](https://pub.dev/packages/material_color_utilities).

 ## Usage